 Weigh the financials here for a moment.
 Running your little online empire on a standard shared web host might put you at risk of being in a seedy neighbourhood or having Google give you the stink eye.
 But it’s ultimately cheaper.

-Running a bunch of unique C-class IPs, on the other hand, carries all the benefits previously stated.
-But it also costs a considerable amount more.
+On the other hand, running a bunch of unique C-class IPs has all the previously stated benefits, but it also costs considerably more.

 Some argue that renting different C-class IPs from different shared web hosts in varying locations is a cheaper alternative, which may hold some weight.
 But what is certain is that C-class web hosting will cost you a shiny, shiny penny.